Skip to main content

 TL;DR

-Led the architectural shift from monorepo to polyrepo at Eventbrite.
-Scaled adoption from 2 to 40 teams (90% adoption), enabling independent deployments and team autonomy.
+I led Eventbrite's architectural shift from monorepo to polyrepo, growing adoption from 2 to 40 teams (90%) and unblocking independent deployments.

 Context

-Eventbrite's monorepo architecture was becoming a liability.
+Eventbrite's monorepo had become a liability.
 Teams couldn't move independently—merge conflicts were constant, deployments were coupled, and a bug in one team's code could block everyone.

 Problem